Everything You Need To Know About Food Storage

 21. Buttermilk

-If you don’t use buttermilk very often, a lot you may want a can or two of powdered buttermilk, or just make your own buttermilk.
+If you don’t use buttermilk very often, you may still want a can or two of powdered buttermilk, or just make your own.
 In case you missed this post, How to Make Buttermilk

 22. Mayonnaise or Miracle Whip

 Mark and I love both mayo and Miracle Whip.
-They don’t have a long shelf-life, so I rarely have more than six small jars of each in the pantry.
+They don’t have a long shelf life, so I rarely have more than six small jars of each in the pantry.
+We’ve had a wonderful summer of fresh tomatoes that we use with our Costco bacon and freshly grown lettuce for BLTs.

 23. Mustard